vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Appendix

-Assume that vMODB components can crash at any time, resulting in the coordinator and VMSes losing their data in memory.
+Assume that \name\ components can crash at any time, resulting in the proxies, dispatchers, commit handlers, and VMSes losing their data in memory.

 \textbf{VMSes.} The VMSes can replicate the event logs to standby replicas for failure recovery.
 In this case, sender I/O threads, besides logging log segments, can stream them to replicas.
 The replicas process the log segments in the same way as the primary but do not send output events to consumer VMSes.
 For failure detection, replicas rely on heartbeats received from primary nodes.
 Upon a detected failure, replicas trigger a leader election.
 Similarly to Raft~\cite{raft}, replicas start as candidates and rely on the number of votes received to decide whether the candidacy is successful.
 In this case, it broadcasts the election result.
 As transactions execute optimistically ($\S$~\ref{subsec:tx_mgmt}), a newly elected leader may not contain some log segments.
 Therefore, it is necessary to request possible missing log segments from upstream VMSes.
-Upon receipt, the system can return to normal operation.
+Note that the Catalogs must also be checked for abort information of in-progress batches.
+In this case, replicas must proceed in the same way as the primary to safeguard correctness.
+In other words, Algo.~\ref{algo:abort} must also be executed.
+Thereafter, the system can return to normal operation.

+\textbf{Proxies.} Proxies act as stateless load balancers.
+In case of failures or newly deployed proxies, they obtain from the Catalogs the latest VMS metadata and transaction definition versions stored.
+This procedure repeats if an invocation fails due to a deprecated VMS metadata or transaction definition.

+\textbf{Dispatchers and Commit Handlers.} In this algorithm, we assume both dispatchers and commit handlers execute through multiple threads within a process so to use multi-core machines.
+We also assume the Catalogs is maintained as a shared data structure within the same process.
+We leave scaling out to multi-node through multiple processes to future work.